From Muelle Puerto de la Cruz fishing dock to Marina a Yacht harbour?

 Why?

-The planned Marina project of Puerto de la Cruz
+The planned Marina i.e. yacht harbor project of Puerto de la Cruz

-The remodeling of the Muelle to turn it into more than just a Marina will cause that.
+The remodeling of the Muelle the dock to turn it into more than just a Marina yacht harbor will cause that.
 More tourists are bound to arrive with cruise liners as well as with private yachts.
 They will visit the top attractions that the town will have to offer.

 Could there be a downside to a new Muelle Puerto de la Cruz?

-There isn't much space by this section of the Northwest coast where you encounter a surf and an onslaught of dangerous waves that are not to be ignored.
+There isn't much space by this section of the Tenerife North coast where you encounter the most ferocious surf and onslaught of dangerous waves that are not to be ignored.

 There also remains the question about eventual problems that big cruise liners may bring.
 Mind that many are passing through the gigantic German harbor of Hamburg.
 "Their Diesel is polluting", the residents say.
 Also, their tourists are said to spend far too little on land to make a worthwhile difference to the economy.